vmwhoami/catalogue-of-statistics/README.md

 ## Catalogue-Of-Statisctics

-In this project, I developed a frontend web application, catalogue of Cryptocurencies using CoinAPI  [COINAPI](https://www.coinapi.io/) to collect the data from my React Application.
+In this project, I developed a frontend web application, catalogue of Cryptocurrencies using CoinAPI  [COINAPI](https://www.coinapi.io/) to collect the data from my React Application.

-The application features includes:
+The application features include:

 Listing all Crypto that is worth more than 1$.
 Listing Crypto that is worth more than 10$.
 Listing Crypto that is worth more than 50$.
 Listing Crypto that is worth more than 100$.
-Display an error if a the connection to the api is not established.
+Display an error if a connection to the API is not established.
-Dynamic routes for individual coin item and display priec stats for the last 15 days .
+Dynamic routes for individual coin item and display price stats for the last 15 days.

 ![screenshot](./catalogue-of-statistics.gif)